-Market Analysts must provide a recommendation that clearly states whether a proposed project should be awarded tax credits.
+Market Analysts must provide a recommendation that clearly states whether a proposed project should be approved as proposed.
 The Market Analyst must provide a brief summary of all the major factors that led to their conclusion.
-If the analyst determines that the project can be altered to optimize the fit to its market, recommendations should be clearly addressed in a narrative form.

-The completed market study must incorporate any changes necessary to meet the minimum threshold requirements stated in the 2011 QAP.
-If the development cannot be revised to meet the threshold requirements the market analyst must explain why they cannot be met.
+The completed market study must meet the minimum threshold requirements stated in the 2013 QAP.
+If the development cannot meet the threshold requirements the development will be disqualified.